SAP-samples/partner-reference-application/Tutorials/25-Multi-Tenancy-Provisioning.md

 	| `PoetrySlamManager`  		| Poetry Slam Manager			|
 	| `PoetrySlamVisitor`           | Poetry Slam Visitor       	  	|
    > Note: To add users to the user group, choose *Add* and select the user from the list of users and save your changes.
-3. In the SAP BTP consumer subaccount, open the menu item *Role Collections* and create the required roles or use the ones created by your application during subscription, e.g. PoetrySlamManangerRoleCollection (defined in the [*xs-security.json*](../../../tree/main-multi-tenant/xs-security.json)).
+3. In the SAP BTP consumer subaccount, open the menu item *Role Collections* and create the required roles, or use the ones created by your application during subscription, for example, PoetrySlamManangerRoleCollection (defined in the [*xs-security.json*](../../../tree/main-multi-tenant/xs-security.json)).
 For each role collection, add a user group by selecting the previously configured identity provider and set the name of the *User Group* (using the unique technical name of the user group of the Identity Authentication service).

 	| Role Collection                   				| User Groups         		|
 	| :---                               				| :---			       	|
 	| `PoetrySlamManagerRoleCollection` 				| `PoetrySlamManager` 		|
 	| `PoetrySlamVisitorRoleCollection`   				| `PoetrySlamVisitor`   	|

 4. To test the login using single sign-on, navigate to *Instances and Subscriptions* and launch the SAP BTP application.
-Select the Identity Authentication service tenant as IdP.
+Set the Identity Authentication service tenant as IdP.

 You can deactivate the user login with the *Default Identity Provider* (which refers to the *SAP ID Service*) in the *Trust Configuration* of your SAP BTP consumer subaccount.
 As a result, end users cannot select the _Default Identity Provider_, and the customer's Identity Authentication service tenant is used for authentication automatically.